fecgov/openFEC/README.md

 ```
 cf run-task api --command "python manage.py initialize_archived_mur_docs" -m 4G --name initialize_arch_mur_data
 ```
-These commands are used when initialize data at the first time with downtime.
+These commands are used to reload all legal docs with downtime (approximately two hours).

 ### Upload individual legal documents
 The progress of these tasks can be monitored using, e.g.,